Tool Documentation & Guides

 How to Use the Cpk Calculator

-The calculator performs all the necessary statistical calculations in the background.
+The calculator is a comprehensive tool that handles multiple datasets for both short-term and long-term analysis.
 Follow these steps to get a complete process capability report:

-Click the "Calculate Cpk" button.
-The tool will instantly process your data and display the results.
+Click the "Calculate" button.
+The tool instantly processes your data and displays a multi-faceted analysis.

 Open Cpk Calculator